kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 The advantage of using a plant’s electrical response rather than its physical response is that electrical response is far more easily magnified and displayed to provide instantaneous feedback to the student or researcher during stimuli application.
 This takes the otherwise virtually impossible learning process down to a child’s level.
 Jesus said we would [“not only”] do this very thing [that He did to the fig tree] (Matt.
 21:21), but we’ve never had a means to learn how to before this device was developed.

-BEFORE COMMITTING TO THIS BOARD LAYOUT, VERIFY I’VE GOTTEN IT TO WORK BY READING “LATEST DEVELOPMENTS” FOR THIS PROJECT AT GWAAMC.COM (https://github.com/kenneth558/plant_resistance_primary_perception)
+BEFORE COMMITTING TO THIS BOARD LAYOUT, VERIFY I’VE GOTTEN IT TO WORK BY READING “LATEST DEVELOPMENTS” FOR THIS PROJECT.

 Used to observe plant tissue conductance while applying a stimulus normally consisting of telempathy as found in Mk 11:14,20 but instead of needing to wait to observe the plant’s physical response, this method renders the plant electrical response (therefore in real time!) with an Arduino MCU plot.